 - Learning to moderate these reactions on your own is a preferable long-term solution.

 Build your physical reserves

 - Exercise for cardiovascular fitness three to four times a week.
 Moderate, prolonged rhythmic exercise is best, such as walking, swimming, cycling or jogging

 - Eat for a healthy gut - plenty of fermented foods, fresh vegetables and a colon cleanse periodically

 - Avoid antibiotics if possible as will disrupt the gut microbiome

 - Mix leisure with work.
 Take breaks and get away when you can.

-- Get enough sleep.
+- Get 6-8 hours sleep per night.
 Be as consistent with your sleep schedule as possible.

 Maintain your emotional reserves

 - Pursue realistic goals which are meaningful to you, rather than goals others have for you that you do not share